 - A bacterium causes leaf spot and twig cankers on cherry.
 Small, reddish spots dry, and drop out, giving a shot-holed appearance.
 Defoliation can be severe when conditions favor disease development.
 Fertilize infected trees and prune out infected branches.

 - Yoshino Cherry may be subject to witches broom.
 Branches are deformed and clusters of small branches form.
 Infected branches bloom and leaf out earlier.
-Brooms are pruned out, to help control the disease.
+Prune out the brooms to help control the disease.
 This is also a fungus so again, try a fungicide to help out your tree.

 Yoshino Cherry blossom trees should be planted in early spring.
 If growing cherries for their fruit, a cooler drier climate is best.